 How does Fitbit measure my cardio fitness score?

-We can provide a more precise estimate of your score using the relationship between pace and heart rate during your runs.
+If your Fitbit device connects to GPS, we can provide a more precise estimate of your score using the relationship between pace and heart rate during your runs.
 This is because individuals with higher VO2 Max have a lower heart rate while running at the same pace compared to individuals with lower VO2 Max.
-If you're able to run at a comfortable pace for at least 10 minutes, use multisport mode on your Blaze or Charge 2 to track a run with GPS.
+If you're able to run at a comfortable pace for at least 10 minutes, track a run with GPS.
+(Charge 2 and Blaze customers should use multisport mode with connected GPS; Ionic customers should use the Exercise app).
 We recommend running on flat terrain as much as possible since only the flat sections of your run count towards your score estimate.
 You may need to go on several runs that are at least 10 minutes in length to affect your score.

 For instructions on using multisport mode with GPS, see How do I use multisport or exercise mode on my tracker?